 - Log into SIS.

 - In SIS, under My Students > Registration, find the courses you need, select your preferred class meeting times, and complete the registration process.
-You can ignore the tuition prices unless you’re planning to self-pay for a course (e.g. those that LAU doesn’t pay for, like summer classes or a second Elevation session).
+You can ignore the tuition prices unless you’re planning to self-pay for a course (e.g. those that LAU doesn’t pay for like summer classes).

 Please email our academic counselor, Kate Chaney, if you have questions or need help creating your student’s perfect schedule.
 Counselor information can be found on our Contact page.